 - turn unproductive business relationships into powerful and successful partnerships,

-- confront difficult issues without being aggressive or over-familiar,
+- confront difficult issues without being aggressive or over-familiar, and communicating respectfully,

 - stand up for what I think or want without getting a reputation for being arrogant or difficult,

 - say "no" without causing resentment,